Sloppy Joe Sliders

 But if you want to serve a little something more, make a tasty green salad with strawberries or some potato salad.
 A simple pasta salad is always a good idea!

 Serving sloppy joe sliders as an appetizer?
 Throw together some fresh guacamole or buffalo chicken meatballs to eat alongside them.
+Or make multiple types of sliders and add these smoked sausage jalapeno sliders to the menu.

 Tips for Success